 Another consideration is voting rights.
 Do the minority shareholders have a vote?
 Perhaps by proxy?
 Ownership without a voice might not feel like ownership to your employees.
 How about wholesale sale?
 In other words, are the majority owners allowed to sell the entire business including the employees’ interests (usually Yes, through drag along rights)?
 Do the employees get a first right of refusal to buy out the majority owners?

-Our example above was straightforward since CPA firms have enough market data to determine a gross revenue or sales factor.
-Other businesses use factors as well such as insurance agencies, financial advisor firms, franchised restaurants among several others.
+Our example above was straightforward since CPA firms have enough market data to determine a gross revenue or sales multiple.
+Other businesses use multiples as well such as insurance agencies, financial advisor firms, franchised restaurants among several others.
 If a market approach to valuation using a gross revenue or sales factor cannot be used, a more complicated valuation approach or agreed-upon formula must be used.
-There are other factors too such as EBITDA (earnings before interest, tax, depreciation, amortization).

 How does the current owner(s) pull money out?
 Our schematic illustrates an arrangement that could be followed.